-Citizen Participation Process - The City of Revere's Citizen Participation Plan (CPP) was completely updated in 2009.
+Citizen Participation Process - The City of Revere's Citizen Participation Plan (CPP) was completely updated in 2016.
 The CPP encourages citizen participation and meaningful comment from all and particularly emphasizes input from low and moderate income persons and families and the agencies that provide services to them.
 At all major milestones in the plan development process and at key points thereafter during the program year, the city seeks input from citizens, from community and faith-based organizations, from municipal departments and agencies, from the business community and from regional organizations.
 The city seeks this input for program design, program amendments and program evaluations.
 The following are major elements of Revere's CDBG Citizen Participation Plan:

-- Program information is available for public review at the Department of Planning and Community Development, Revere City Hall, Monday through Thursday 8:15 a.m. to 5:00 p.m. and on those Fridays when City Hall is open, from 8:15 a.m. to 12:15 p.m.
-Information is otherwise made available upon written request, at the and made available for public inspection at the Beachmont School Library, the Revere High School Library, and other accessible locations. - Prior to Action Plan preparation a memorandum is circulated to city departments and agencies, nonprofit groups and agencies and the general public, as well as to past CDBG fund recipients. - Notices indicate the amount of funds available, the type of activities eligible for funding, basic program requirements and general guidelines for proposals; technical assistance is also offered.
+- Program information is available for public review at the Office of Strategic Planning and Economic Development, Revere City Hall, Monday through Thursday 8:15 a.m. to 5:00 p.m. and on those Fridays when City Hall is open, from 8:15 a.m. to 12:15 p.m.
+Information is otherwise made available upon written request, at the and made available for public inspection at the Beachmont School Library, the Revere High School Library, and other accessible locations. - Prior to Action Plan preparation a memorandum is circulated to city departments and agencies, nonprofit groups and agencies and the general public, as well as to past CDBG fund recipients.